inservio/internship/docs/linux/backgroud-process.md

 toc: true
 ---

-## Entering the commands that are processed in the background
+# Introduction

-Shell provides the ability to handle commands in the background.
+Entering the commands that are processed in the background Shell provides the ability to handle commands in the background.
 This is achieved by setting the ampersand symbol, &, to the end of the command.